Banned Science Fiction and Fantasy Books

 Follow the break for more challenged books of the last 20 years.

-- Goosebumps series by R.L.
+- The Goosebumps series by R.L.
 Stine — This series of supernatural mysteries had parents upset with the frightening plot lines.

-- Shade's Children by Garth Nix — A sci-fi young adult tale of post-apocalyptic Earth was banned for obscene and vulgar themes.
+- Shade's Children by Garth Nix — A sci-fi young-adult tale of postapocalyptic Earth was banned for obscene and vulgar themes.

 - The Witches by Roald Dahl — The children's book of a boy's run-in with witches has been challenged for sexism and the inclusion of, well, witches.

-- 1984 by George Orwell — The story of a totalitarian society where Big Brother is always watching was sighted in Florida in 1981 for pro-communist matter.
+- 1984 by George Orwell — The story of a totalitarian society where Big Brother is always watching was sighted in Florida in 1981 for procommunist matter.

-- Lord of the Rings by J.R.R.
+- The Lord of the Rings by J.R.R.
 Tolkien — The fantasy epic of Middle Earth was burned in 2001 by a community church in New Mexico for "satanic" themes.

 - A Clockwork Orange by Anthony Burgess — Offensive language is the reason the novella depicting a violent future world has faced criticism since its 1962 debut.